micmejia/bible-dump/AMPC/Matthew/Matt 19.md

-He said to them, Because of the hardness (stubbornness and perversity) of your hearts Moses permitted you to dismiss _and_ repudiate _and_ divorce your wives; but from the beginning it has not been [^b]so [ordained].
+He said to them, Because of the hardness (stubbornness and perversity) of your hearts Moses permitted you to dismiss _and_ repudiate _and_ divorce your wives; but from the beginning it has not been so [ordained].